kzky/languages/python/chainer/introduction/README.md

 ```

 Comparing the "nvidia-smi" results with this result indicates the difference between device ids of nvidia-smi and ones indexed by Chainer because [Wikipedia](https://en.wikipedia.org/wiki/CUDA) says that GTX 750 has cc=35 and GeForce GT 610 has cc=21.

+When I use the TF(0.9), it just supports GPU with greater than cc=3.0, and device=1 shown in nvidia-smi corresponds to device=0 in TF.
+As such, it might be that chainer index GPU device by the cc-decreasing order.

 # Reference
 - http://docs.chainer.org/en/stable/tutorial/basic.html